How To Eat Garri: The Different Ways To Enjoy Garri, The Famous Nigerian And West African Delicacy

 It can be paired with various types of soup, my favorite being Egusi.

-It’s also served on occasions, and at parties (Owambe) in Yoruba language.
+It’s also served on occasions, and at parties (Owambe) in the Yoruba language.
 When you eat this type of garri, you will feel fulfilled.

 3. Garri Salad

-You can also eat your garri in this form but it’s more common in Ghana and Cameroon.
+You can also eat your garri in this form, but it’s more common in Ghana and Cameroon.
 It offers a relishing taste and crunchiness that will water your mouth for more.

-This garri salad is basically prepared with onions, vegetable oil, cucumber, ground crayfish, Maggi, salt, pepper, etc and the dried garri gets mixed with the aforementioned ingredients before its tastiness dredges up.
+This garri salad is basically prepared with onions, vegetable oil, cucumber, ground crayfish, Maggi, salt, pepper, etc, and the dried garri gets mixed with the aforementioned ingredients before its tastiness dredges up.

 4. Garri And Beans